bendeg/astrolabe/README.md

 <br>

 Basic astrolabe written in Java (v1.8)
+<br>Inspired by <a href="https://www.softpaz.com/software/download-the-electric-astrolabe-windows-45796.htm">The Electric Astrolabe</a>
-Tested on Windows 10 and Linux Debian Buster
+<p>Tested on Windows 10 and Linux Debian Buster</p>
 UI in French...
 <br>
 Works offline (GPS almanach read from local folder, updated last time you ran the application with online access)